awjamieson83/NetSecManagementProject/README.md

 # NetSecManagementProject
 A repository for the final research report for Network Security Management.
 Includes research on security protocols of NASA and related items.
+Repository will contain final report along with research materials and presentation based on the final report.
 Created by Anthony Jamieson, Briah Graves and Joseph Drouillard.